metarank/metarank/doc/configuration/features/user-session.md

 * there can be multiple referers.
 For example, visitor lands on a site from google (and gets a "search" referer), then does a couple of interactions with the site (and also gets an "internal" referer medium)

-In a case when a visitor has multiple referers memorized, then the one-hot-encoded vector will have multiple flags enabled, like `[0, 1, 1, 0, 0, 0]` for a case with search+internal referer mediums.
+In a case when a visitor has multiple referers memorised, then the one-hot-encoded vector will have multiple flags enabled, like `[0, 1, 1, 0, 0, 0]` for a case with search+internal referer mediums.